GP-FH/sf_redirector/README.md

 ### Renewals & updates

-**As this is a monthly subscription, but we only ship every 3 months, this service also keeps track of when we should be sending stock to customers:**
+**As this is a monthly/weekly subscription, but we only ship every 3 months, this service also keeps track of when we should be sending stock to customers:**

-Every month the Chargebee webhook fires off a `subscription_renewed` event which we listen for.
+Every month/week the Chargebee webhook fires off a `subscription_renewed` event which we listen for.
 On hearing this we check the sales counter for this customer.
 The sales counter is a number that is used to tell whether a customer is due a delivery.
 As we deliver on a 3 monthly basis it checks to see how many renewals have occurred since the last delivery.
-If the answer is 3 then it resets the counter and creates a new sales order in Cin7 for the customer.
-If it is something else then it just increments the counter and that's it.

 **We provide a customer portal to users which allows them to modify address and CC details:**

 While Chargebee is currently our customer source of truth, we also store customer info in Cin7 (so that we can send things to people).
 As a result if any changes occur to a customer record in Chargebee they need to be reflected in Cin7.
 To do this we listen for the `customer_changed` & `subscription_shipping_address_updated` Chargebee webhook events.
 These contain the new customer info.
 We then update the corresponding Cin7 customer record via the API. **It's important that we only ever update customer info IN CHARGEBEE**

-### Archetype addition

 ### User mapping between Chargebee & Cin7

-### Planned improvements
+Currently due to the way we create subscriptions (via hosted checkout pages) a new customer is created in chargebee for every subscription.
+This isn't quite what we want as it can result in multiple customer records for people who sign up more than once.
+We map accounts in chargebee to accounts in cin7 using email.
+Cin7 doesn't allow multiple customer records with the same email so while there may be multiple customer records for a single email in chargebee, they will only ever map to a single account in cin7.

 ### Tracking stylist customer attribution

+We have arrangements with stylists who get paid for sending people to our site who convert.
+To track this we include a `campaign` query parameter on customer creation.
+Each stylist has a unique campaign code which is stored in the `stylist_campaigns` array in `profile_hook.js`.
+We check this and add it to the customer details if present.
+This allows us to track customer records and who they are attributed to.
+If you need to add more codes, just add them to this array + this spreadsheet: https://docs.google.com/spreadsheets/u/1/d/1_wy0Y-SMC0yxFeZQYPaaHdOJ3D4zJJMDUpFnhkGbOe0/edit#gid=0

 ### Mixpanel event firing for funnel tracking

+To accurately track people moving through our subscription creation flow we fire a `profile_form_complete` event to mixpanel when we receive the initial request to `/profile_hook`.
+This allows us to create a funnel in mixpanel and see where people are dropping off.
+If you wish to add more events/edit the event name, just edit the config file.

+### Planned improvements

+There are some